oscherler/openphoto-wiki/DRAFT:-Installation.md

 Now you'll need to replace instances of `/path/to/openphoto/html/directory` with `/var/www/yourdomain.com/src/html` or wherever you placed the code.

     vi /etc/apache2/sites-enabled/openphoto-vhost.conf

+You should also verify that your `php.ini` file has a few important values set correctly.

+    vi /etc/php5/apache2/php.ini

+Search for the following values and make sure they're correct.

+    file_uploads = On
+    upload_max_filesize = 16M
+    post_max_size = 16M

 Now you're ready to restart apache and visit the site in your browser.